sidward14/Style-AttnGAN/README.md

   - For bird dataset: `python main.py --cfg cfg/bird_attn2.yml --gpu 0`
   - For coco dataset: `python main.py --cfg cfg/coco_attn2.yml --gpu 0`

-- `*.yml` files are example configuration files for training/evaluation our models.
+- `*.yml` files are example configuration files for training/evaluation models.
 - User can also optionally set the `--text_encoder_type` flag to `transformer` to use GPT-2 as the text encoder (more text encoder options coming soon).
+If doing so, user must pre-train the DAMSM (see instruction above).

 **Pretrained Model**
 - [DAMSM for bird](https://drive.google.com/open?id=1GNUKjVeyWYBJ8hEU-yrfYQpDOkxEyP3V).
-Download and save it to `DAMSMencoders/`
+Download and save it to `DAMSMencoders/`.
+Text encoder here is BiLSTM.
 - [DAMSM for coco](https://drive.google.com/open?id=1zIrXCE9F6yfbEJIbNP5-YrEe2pZcPSGJ).
-Download and save it to `DAMSMencoders/`
+Download and save it to `DAMSMencoders/`.
+Text encoder here is BiLSTM.
 - [Style-AttnGAN for bird](https://drive.google.com/file/d/11Fo003VQJbXK9OBT18PESlP6wqtbaQAo/view?usp=sharing).
 Download and save it to `models/`
 - [Style-AttnGAN for coco]().
 Download and save it to `models/`
   - _COMING SOON_